scaleoutsystems/fedn/docs/tutorial.rst

    python entrypoint.py validate in_model_path out_json_path <extra-args>

-In the code example we use the helper function :py:meth:`fedn.utils.helpers.save_metrics` to save the validation scores as a json file.
+In the code example we use the helper function :py:meth:`fedn.utils.helpers.helpers.save_metrics` to save the validation scores as a json file.

 The Dahboard in the FEDn UI will plot any scalar metric in this json file, but you can include any type in the file assuming that it is valid json.
 These values can then be obtained (by an athorized user) from the MongoDB database or using the :py:mod:`fedn.network.api.client`.